Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 TSA Screening Steps

-During the inspection process, they may:
+During the inspection process, agents may:

-1. Check it by hand
+• Check the stroller by hand

-2. Send it through an X-ray machine
+• Send it through an X-ray machine

-3. Swab it for explosives
+• Swab it for explosive residue

-Folding For Inspection
+Folding for Inspection

 What Agents Check

-3. Keep key items handy.
+• Keep key items within easy reach.

 Airline Gate-Check Policies for Strollers